Hotshot broadband plans

 - If you already have fibre installed at your place, you will be able to get set up within seven working days.
 If fibre needs to be connected to your house, it could take up to three months.

-- There is no landline service with Hotshot, so if you need one, you may need to get this from another provider.
+- There is no landline service with Hotshot broadband, so if you need one, you will need to get this from another provider.

 Read more on this topic